vain0x/milone-lang/docs/refs/x_native_code.md

 ## Call statically-linked native function

-`__nativeFun ("name", args...)` is a special syntax to call a native function with the specified name.
+`__nativeFun ("name", args...)` is a special expression to call a native function with the specified name.

 An extern declaration of the function is also generated.